 Prius Yakima Landing Pads

 OK, I couldn't take the clip-on racks any longer.
 I've permanently installed Yakima pads on my last several vehicles so it was only a matter of time before I put them on the Prius.
 I started with the clip-on racks, but I'm just never happy with those.
 Call me crazy - most folks love 'em!
-I used Landing Pad #7 kits (for metal roof), Control Towers, and 58" bars (cut to 51").
+But then most folks don't try using the Landing Pad solution, so who ya going to believe?

+So let's get started.
 After first checking under the headliner to make sure there are no obstructions on the underside of the roof, the front pads are measured (oh, about a million times) and marked.
 I did all this on masking tape to avoid scratches and to more easily erase initial lines.
 The front of these front pads were placed 5.5" from the front edge of the roof, and about 1/8" in from the seam crease.
+I chose this position so that my rear bars (positioned 32" behind the fronts) would be about 1" higher than the front.
+Since I'll be carrying sheet goods on these racks, I want down-pressure, and no lift!

 Holes are center-punched and drilled with a 1/8" twist bit.
 Suddenly, there's no going back.